tight-eng/pg_track_events/README.md

 1. Use our CLI to add change triggers to selected Postgres tables (either directly or by dumping a `migration.sql` file)
 1. Define how these changes are transformed into analytics events in `pg_track_events.config.yaml`
-1. Run a Docker container that reads changes from an outbox table ('schema_pg_track_events.event_log`), processes them into analytics events, and forwards them to your desintations.
+1. Run a Docker container that reads changes from an outbox table `schema_pg_track_events.event_log`, processes them into analytics events, and forwards them to your desintations.

 ## Quick Start